Jeremiah of Wallachia: Life

-He was born Ioan (John) Costişte in a village in the Principality of Moldavia (Wallachia) to Margareta Bărbat and Stoica Costişte (Kostist), who were prosperous farmers.
+He was born Ioan Costişte in a village in the Principality of Moldavia (Wallachia) to Margareta Bărbat and Stoica Costişte (Kostist), who were prosperous farmers.
 Few details have survived of his childhood and youth, other than that as a child he had developed the conviction that he wanted to go to Italy because that was where the best Christians were to be found.
 His mother told him it was a place "where the monks were all holy and there was the pope, the Vicar of Christ"; the fact that he was illiterate and knew his own dialect and no other language did not hinder his decision.

 At the age of 19, Costişte left home with his parents' permission to carry out his dream.
 After a long journey during which he served as a physician's assistant, he arrived in Bari, Italy, where he settled at the age of 22.
 He began to serve the celebrated doctor Pietro Lo Iacono.
 After five years of life there, he determined that he was not finding what he sought; he was then resolved to go back home.
-However, on 8 May 1579 he was admitted into the novitiate of the Capuchin friars for the Province of Naples (Order of Friars Minor), where he was given the religious name of Jeremiah on 8 May 1579.
+However, on 8 May 1579 he was admitted into the novitiate of the Capuchin friars for the Province of Naples, where he was given the religious name Jeremiah on 8 May 1579.
 After his profession of religious vows a year later, he was assigned to a number of friaries in the province between 1579 and 1584; among those positions was in 1585 acting as a medical assistant at the Capuchin medical centre in their convent of Saint Eframo Nuovo in Naples.